 The bacteriological laboratories are well equipped with modern apparatus.
 The students are, under proper supervision, instructed in the technique necessary for a practical working knowledge of bacteriology.
 The more important species of pathogenic bacteria are studied.
 The special methods which are necessary for diagnosing such diseases as tuberculosis, anthrax, glanders, and the infectious swine and poultry disorders receive careful attention.
 For those who wish to do advanced work in any of these subjects excellent facilities are afforded.
 As the College is constantly investigating outbreaks of infectious diseases among animals in the State, an abundance of working material is assured.
 This enables the student to come into touch with practical work in bacteriological diagnosis.
-As may be seen from the above, it is the aim of this department to drill the students, by means of actual work, in the technique necessary for them to apply successfully in their future professional duties the knowledge acquired in the study of pathology and bacteriology.
+As is seen from the above, it is the aim of this department to drill the students, by means of actual work, in the technique necessary for them to apply successfully in their future professional duties the knowledge acquired in the study of pathology and bacteriology.
 To this end the courses of instruction have been carefully arranged, and for this purpose the laboratories have been equipped.
 40. General Pathology.
 First term.
 Prerequisite, normal histology and at least one year's work in anatomy and physiology.
 Two recitations and five hours laboratory work each week.
-Recitations M W, 9.
-Laboratory, Section I, W, 11-1, Th, 10-1; Section II, T, 2-5, Th, 8-10.
-Professor MOORE and Dr. GOLDBERG.
+Recitations MW, 9.
+Laboratory, Section I, W, 11-1, Th, 10-1, Section II, T, 2-5, Th, 8-10.
+Professors MOORE and BURNETT.
 41. Special Pathology.
-Third year.
+Second term, second year; and first term, third year.
 Prerequisite course 40.
 One lecture and one laboratory period each week.
-Dr. GOLDBERG.
+Professor BURNETT and Dr. GOLDBERG.

 42. Pathology of Infectious Diseases.
-Third year.
 Second term.
 Open to students who have taken courses 40 and 41, and have taken or are taking course 43.
 Two hours.
 Recitations T Th, 9.
-Laboratory, Section I, M, 11-1; Section II, S, 8-10.
-Professor MOORE and Dr. GOLDBERG.
+Professor MOORE.

 43. Bacteriology.
 Second term.
 Five hours.
 Open to students who have taken or are taking course 6 in microscopy.
-Two lectures and 71⁄2 hours laboratory work each week.
+Two lectures and 71/4 hours laboratory work each week.
 Lectures MW, 9.
-Laboratory work, Section I, M, 2-4.30, W, 11-1, F, 10-1; Sec.
-II, T, 11-1, Th, 10-1, S, 8-11.
-(Sections I and II will be nearly filled with veterinary students.
-Others wishing to register in this course must first apply to the department.)
-Professor MOORE and Dr. HAGAN.
+Laboratory work, Section I, M, 2-4.30, W, II-I, F, IO-I, Sec.
+II, T, II-I, Th, IO-I, S, 8-II.
+(Sections I and II will be nearly filled with veterinary students.)
+Others wishing to register in this course must first apply to the department.
+Professor MOORE and Assistant Professor FITCH.

-(The lecture may be taken as a two-hour course.)
+(The lectures may be taken as a two hour course.)

-44. Parasites.
+[44.
+Parasites.
 First term, two hours.
-This course deals with the common parasites of domesticated animals with special reference to their classification. and identification and to the morbid changes caused by them.
-Recitation, W, 8.
+This course deals with the common parasites of domesticated animals with special reference to their classification and identification and to the morbid changes caused by them.
+Recitation, Th, 8.
 Lab.
 Sec.
-I, M, 3-5.30; Sec.
-II, S, 8-10.30.
-Dr. HAGAN.
+I, M, 10-12.30; Sec.
+II, W, 10-12.30; Sec.
+111, W, 2-4.30.
+Assistant Professor FITCH.]
+Not given in 1917-18.

 45. Research in Bacteriology and Pathology.
 Laboratory work.
 Prerequisite courses 40 and 43.
-Professor MOORE, Dr. GOLDBERG, and Dr. HAGAN.
+Professor MOORE, Professor BURNETT, and Assistant Professor FITCH.